alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-02-26-golang-annealing.markdown

 ### Easy Charting From Go

-Since I couldn't find any charting library that met my needs, being easy to use from a desktop application, I've decided to build my own.
+Since I couldn't find any charting library that met my needs, to be easy to use from a desktop application, I've decided to build my own.
 It relies on the excellent matplotlib library from python.
-The solution is simple: it generates a python script containing all the values I need to plot and then it launches that script in a separate process with its own window.
+The solution is simple: it generates a python script containing all the values I need to plot and, then, it launches that script in a separate process with its own window.
 For this we are using golang text templates to generate the script.
 I will extend the library for future use with other types of charts.
 Below you can see the code:

 The template: